News

 For nearly 300 years, Isaac Newton’s first law of motion has been one of the most fundamental principles in physics.
 But a new study suggests that a small mistranslation in its original English ...

-Newton’s first law of motion is this: “An object at rest remains at rest, and an object in motion remains in motion at constant speed and in a straight line unless acted on by an unbalanced ...
+Newton’s first law of motion teaches us that “An object at rest stays at rest and an object in motion stays in motion with the same speed and in the same direction unless acted upon by an ...